New 52 Early Years

 –Batman: The Dark Knight Vol. 2 #0 Part 1

 September—picking up directly from our previous item, the Wayne family watches The Mark of Zorro at the Monarch Theater in Gotham’s Park Row District.
 While walking home afterward, Thomas Wayne tells Bruce “they’d probably throw someone like Zorro in Arkham” (as referenced in Batman Incorporated Vol. 2 #3).
 Shortly thereafter, Thomas and Martha Wayne are shot and killed by a mugger named Joe Chill.
 Bruce watches his parents die and is forever changed.
 As referenced in Batman Vol. 2 #4, Bruce picks up a bullet shell casing off the ground and keeps it.
 We know the month the killings took place (September) thanks to a reference in Batman and Robin Vol. 2 #1, but precisely how old Bruce was at the time remains a matter of debate.
 It is most likely that he was ten-years-old at the time of his parents’ deaths.[10]
-(The trip to the Monarch Theater, subsequent slaughter, and immediate aftermath of the Wayne murders is also referenced in Batman and Robin Vol. 2 #1 and shown via flashback from Batman Vol. 2 #25, Batman Vol. 2 #29, Batman Vol. 3 #20, Detective Comics Vol. 2 #27 Part 5, Batman: The Dark Knight Vol. 2 #6, Batman: The Dark Knight Vol. 2 #12, Batman/Superman #1, Batman/Superman #15, Trinity Vol. 2 #3, Batman/Teenage Mutant Ninja Turtles #4, Secret Origins Vol. 3 #2 Part 1, Batman Incorporated Vol. 2 #13, and Batman Vol. 3 #18.
-The latter three flashbacks include Officer James Gordon and Dr. Leslie Thompkins comforting Bruce and taking him to GCPD HQ, after which Alfred picks him up and brings him home.
+(The trip to the Monarch Theater, subsequent slaughter, and immediate aftermath of the Wayne murders is also referenced in Batman and Robin Vol. 2 #1 and shown via flashback from Batman Vol. 2 #25, Batman Vol. 2 #29, Batman Vol. 3 #20, Detective Comics Vol. 2 #27 Part 5, Detective Comics Vol. 2 #29, Batman: The Dark Knight Vol. 2 #6, Batman: The Dark Knight Vol. 2 #12, Batman/Superman #1, Batman/Superman #15, Trinity Vol. 2 #3, Batman/Teenage Mutant Ninja Turtles #4, Secret Origins Vol. 3 #2 Part 1, Nightwing Vol. 3 #30 Part 1, Batman Incorporated Vol. 2 #13, and Batman Vol. 3 #18.
+The latter four flashbacks include Officer James Gordon and/or Dr. Leslie Thompkins comforting Bruce and taking him to GCPD HQ, after which Alfred picks him up and brings him home.
 A traumatized Bruce then begins speaking out-loud to his dead mother, which he will do for years to come.)
 Shortly thereafter, as seen via flashback from Batman: The Dark Knight Vol. 2 #12-13 and Detective Comics #939, a funeral is held, during which Bruce is comforted by his cousin Kate Kane.
 As seen via flashback from Secret Origins Vol. 3 #2 Part 1, the burial service is held as well.
 Later, Bruce is made official heir to his parents’ assets while Philip Kane takes over Wayne Enterprises.
 As referenced in Batman: The Dark Knight Vol. 2 #0 Part 2, Bruce goes into the legal guardianship of Alfred.
 (Bruce’s grandparents are alive, but they have been estranged from the Wayne side of the family for some time, hence their lack of involvement in rearing the orphaned child.)
 With his parents gone, Bruce begins having nightmares.
 (As referenced in Batman Vol. 2 #52, Bruce begins immediate therapy with Dr. Leslie Thompkins, who has the boy begin writing a “How to Move On” journal.)
 Less than a week later, he sneaks out to Park Row—now known as Crime Alley—to search the scene of his parents’ murders.
 There, Bruce finds and keeps a pearl that had fallen off his mother’s necklace.
 He also questions a homeless man named Clancy, who is the only witness to the crime.
 Clancy tells little Bruce to piss off.
 Bruce then visits Wayne Tower (headquarters of Wayne Enterprises) and chats with a janitor there, learning more about his family’s business affairs.
 Bruce keeps his mother’s pearl in a safe place along with—as referenced in Batman and Robin Vol. 2 #1—a Mark of Zorro pamphlet from the Monarch Theater.

 –FLASHBACK: From Batman/Superman #12.
 In an effort to comfort the devastated Bruce, Alfred reads to him in bed just like his father used to do.